Skip to main content

 WBD has harnessed its in-house creative capabilities to develop a purpose-built campaign for Škoda that will run across its digital platforms and sees former World Champion Lisa Brennauer, Tour de France winners Andy Shleck and Bernard Hinault explore their storied association with the sport.

 This year’s Tour de France is set to be one of the most competitive races in living memory.
-A trio of superstars will be mounting their challenges for the yellow jersey with Slovenia’s Tadej Pogacar the hot favourite for his third title ahead of Denmark’s two-time champion Jonas Vingegaard and Belgium’s Olympic gold medallist and World Champion Remco Evenepoel.
+A trio of superstars will be mounting their challenges for the yellow jersey with Slovenia’s Tadej Pogacar the hot favourite for his fourth title ahead of Denmark’s two-time champion Jonas Vingegaard and Belgium’s Olympic gold medallist and World Champion Remco Evenepoel.
 In the women’s race, the previous two winners Kasia Niewiadoma (Poland) and Demi Vollering (The Netherlands) will be looking to hold off a strong chasing group including Switzerland’s Marlen Reusser and Italy’s Elisa Longo Borghini.

 The Tour de France and Tour de France Femmes avec Zwift is the jewel in the crown of WBD’s comprehensive cycling portfolio which includes more than 1,000 live races per year spanning the entire men’s and women’s UCI World Tour season, the Grand Tours, World Championships and every race at the Olympic Games.